jrpotter/notebook/notes/hashing/index.md

 An **independent uniform hash function** is the ideal theoretical abstraction.
 For each possible input $k$ in universe $U$, an output $h(k)$ is produced randomly and independently chosen from range $\{0, 1, \ldots, m - 1\}$.
 Once a value $h(k)$ is chosen, each subsequent call to $h$ with the same input $k$ yields the same output $h(k)$.

+Independent uniform hashing is **universal**, meaning the chance of any two distinct keys colliding is at most $1 / m$.

 %%ANKI
 Basic
 What is considered the ideal (though only theoretical) hash function?